 What is Federal Verification?

-How do you know if you are selected for verification?
+How do I know if I'm selected for verification?

 - You were selected randomly.